thesagarsutar/origami/philosophical-perspectives.md

 >
 > Growth with its origami based geometry transforms and grows with plant, as a plant itself unfolds.
 The lifecycle of plant is transformation from a seed to a full grown size, the blooming of flower, the unfolding of leaf, the branching of roots.
 Growth tries to capture capture this lifecycle of plant.

+* **Folds are the medium through which we experience boundaries **-- Folds are very fundamental aspect of nature.
+One can see folds everywhere.
+Folds helps us to experience the boundaries.
+*
-* Fold give life to flat surface

-* The spontaniety of folds, Just the way waves animate the sea, folds on sheet of paper gives the life to paper.
+* **Fold give life to flat surface** -- Thts is the spontaniety of folds, Just the way waves animate the sea, folds on sheet of paper gives the life to paper.